pinzger/pinzger.github.io/_pages/home.md

 * Program Analysis
 * Software Visualization

+For more details, see my recent [publications](publications) and [wanted](wanted).

-I am always on the lookout for PhD and Master Students with strong technical and research skills for doing a PhD or Master's Thesis with me.
+I am always on the lookout for PhD and Master's Students with strong technical and research skills to do a PhD or Master's Thesis with me.
 See [wanted](wanted) for more information or drop me an email.

 ## Open positions
-At the moment we do not have any open positions.
+At the moment, we do not have any open positions.

 <!-- We have the following open positions for PhD students in software engineering:
 * [1 PhD Student for Change Impact Analysis in Microservice-based  Systems](/wanted/openpositions) -->